 The site preparation credit component for site preparation costs which were paid or incurred on or after the execution date of the BCA and up to the date on which the COC is issued to prepare a site to qualify for the COC is allowed for the tax year in which the effective date of the COC occurs.
-The site preparation credit component for all other qualifying site preparation costs is allowed for the tax year in which the improvement to which the costs apply is placed in service for up to five tax years after the COC has been issued.
+The site preparation credit component for all other qualifying site preparation costs is allowed for the tax year in which the improvement to which the costs apply is placed in service.